acuminous/jinkies/README.md

 4. Optionally specify a theme
 5. Click "OK"

-Jinkies is configured with some default content, so you should start hearing notifications a few seconds after adding your first job.
+Jinkies is configured with some default content (thanks to <a href="http://www.freesound.org">freesound.org</a>), so you should start hearing notifications a few seconds after adding your first job.

 ## <a id="creatingThemes"></a>Creating Themes & Uploading Theme Content
-The Jinkies default content is pretty dull.
+The Jinkies default content is pretty limited.
 We'd love to have shipped it with our Scooby Doo, Star Wars and Tron sound samples, but were too worried about copyright infringment.
 To compensate we've tried to make it easy to add your own...

 1. Open the themes page (e.g. http://jinkies-host:8080/themes)
-2. Click "Upload content..."
+2. Click "Add content..."
-3. Decide whether you want to upload content from your computer, or from the interwebs*
+3. Say where the content should be sourced from - your computer, the interwebs* or text input
-4. Select the file or enter the URL
+4. Select the file, enter the URL or type in the text
 5. Optionally add a description
 6. Enter themes the content is associated with (e.g. 'Scooby Doo')
-7. Tick "Success" or "Failure", or specify a custom event.
+7. Tick "Success" or "Failure", or specify a [custom event](#customEvent) type.
 8. Click OK

 Now whenever a job with this theme raises a matching event, this content becomes